ThundeRatz/STM32RF24/README.md

 This library does not require any extra requirements to function, in addition to those already listed [STM32ProjectTemplate requirements](https://github.com/ThundeRatz/STM32ProjectTemplate#requisitos).

 However, if you want to generate the documentation, as described in the section [📝 Documentation](#-documentation), it is necessary to install Doxygen.
-In Ubuntu it is possible to install it with the following command:
+In Ubuntu, it is possible to install it with the following command:

 ```bash
 sudo apt install doxygen